 I've just watched a video of an interesting talk entitled ‘The failures of political journalism’ delivered by the journalist Helen Lewis on 29 May 2019 at a seminar organised by Oxford University's ‘Reuters Institute’.
 It can be seen on the institute's website and also on Youtube.
 The talk identified ‘seven deadly sins’ that political journalists perpetrated over the course of last two general elections and the two referendums.
-This article will first list them then briefly discuss them then suggest some new ones.
+This article will first briefly discuss them then suggest some new ones.
 The sins are:Read more

 This book posits that the hard left plans to end democracy in Britain.
 Describing the aftermath of the 2015 Labour leadership election, Bower writes: